-UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-WASHINGTON, DC 20549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, DC 20549

-FORM 10-K/A

-Amendment No. 1

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2013

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from\\\\\ to\\\\\

-Commission file number: 001-33292

-(Exact name of registrant as specified in its charter)

-Maryland

-(State or other jurisdiction of incorporation or organization)

-1100 Walnut, Ste.
-3350 Kansas City, MO

-(Address of Principal Executive Offices)

-(IRS Employer Identification No.)

-(Zip Code)

-Registrant's telephone number, including area code: (816) 875-3705

-Title of Each Class

-Common Stock, par value \$0.001 per share

-Name of Each Exchange On Which Registered

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗌 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🖾 No 🗆

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer", "accelerated filer", and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act) Yes 🗆 No 🗵

-The aggregate market value of common stock held by non-affiliates of the registrant on June 28, 2013, the last business day of the registrant's most recently completed second fiscal quarter, based on the closing price on that date of \$6.96 on the New York Stock Exchange was \$167,051,416.
-Common shares held by each executive officer and director and by each person who owns 10% or more of the outstanding common shares (as determined by information provided to the registrant) have been excluded in that such persons may be deemed to be affiliates.
-This determination of affiliate status is not necessarily a conclusive determination for other purposes.

-As of February 28, 2014, the registrant had 31,635,537 common shares outstanding.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the registrant's Proxy Statement for its 2014 Annual Meeting of Stockholders to be filed not later than 120 days after the end of the fiscal year covered by this Annual Report on Form 10-K are incorporated by reference into Part III of this Form 10-K.

-EXPLANATORY NOTE

-CorEnergy Infrastructure Trust, Inc. (the "Company") is filing this Amendment No. 1 on Form 10-K/A (this "Amendment") to the Annual Report on Form 10-K for the year ended December 31, 2013, which received an official filing date of March 18, 2014 (the "Original Filing") to include the full version of the annual report and the required exhibits.
-While attempting to identify and correct an inadvertent error in the XBRL exhibits, mistakes were made in attempting to transmit the Original Filing submission, such that the Company inadvertently transmitted a version of the submission file that did not include the final edits to the Form 10-K or any of the required exhibits.
-Accordingly, this Amendment No. 1 amends and restates the Original Filing in its entirety to include the selected financial data, management's discussion and analysis of the financial condition and results of operations, financial statements, exhibits and other information required by Items 1, 1A, 2, 5, 6, 7, 7A, 8 and 15 of Form 10-K.
+FORM 10-F • ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCH ANGE ACT OF 1934 r For the fiscal year ended Dece ember 31, 2013 OR ☐ TRANSITION REPORT PURSUA NT TO SECTION 13 OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 For th e transition period from to Commission file number: 001-33292 / INFRASTRU( (Exact name of registrant as speci ST, INC. Maryland 20 )-3431375 (State or other jurisdiction of incorporation or organization n) (IRS Emplo oyer Identification No.) 1100 Walnut, Ste.
+3350 Kansas City, MO 64106 (Address of Principal Executive Offices) (Zip Code) Registrant's telephone number, including area code: (816) 875-370 95 Title of Each Class Name of Each Exchange On Wh nich Registered Common Stock, par value \$0.
+001 per share New York Stock Exc change Securities registered pursuant to Section on 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasor ned issuer, as defined in Rule 405 o f the Securities Act.
+Yes No ⊠ Indicate by check mark if the registrant is not required to file re eports pursuant to Section 13 or Se ction 15(d) of the Act.
+Yes ] No ⊠ Indicate by check mark whether the registrant (1) has filed all 12 months (or for such shorter period that the registrant was re 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted el posted pursuant to Rule 405 of Regulation S-T ( $\S 232.405$ of th and post such files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark if disclosure of delinquent filers pursua knowledge, in definitive proxy or information statements incomer the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller relevanted filer", and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one): eporting company.
+See the definitio ns of Large accelerated filer Accelerated filer X Non-accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether er the registrant is a shell company (as defined in Rule 12b-2 of the Act) Yes □ No ⊠ fiscal quarter, based on the clos and by each person who owns common stock held by non-affiliates of the registrant on June 28, 2013, the last business day of the sing price on that date of \$6.96 on the New York Stock Exchange was \$167,051,416.
+Common shar 10% or more of the outstanding common shares (as determined by information provided to the regis affiliates.
+This determination of affiliate status is not necessarily a conclusive determination for other es held by each executive officer an strant) have been excluded in that su d director As of February 28, 2014, the re egistrant had 31,635,537 common shares outstanding.
+DOCUMENTS INCORPORATED BY REFERENCE 2 sy Statement for its 2014 Annual Meeting of Stockholders to be filed not later than 120 days after the incorporated by reference into Part III of this Form 10-K. ne end of the fiscal year covered by his